gleam-lang/gleam/CONTRIBUTING.md

 ## Contributing code changes

+Before working on code it is suggested that you read the [architecture.md](architecture.md) file.
+It outlines fundamental components and design of this project.

 Code changes to Gleam are welcomed via the process below.

 1. Find or open a GitHub issue relevant to the change you wish to make and